Cognigy/Documentation/docs/en/docs/ai/nlu/language-support.md

 The process of installing languages varies depending on the type of environment you are using:

 - **Shared SaaS**.
-You already have access to a preinstalled list of supported languages.
+On `trial`, `app`, and `au-02`, you already have access to a preinstalled list of supported languages.
+However, if you're on `app-us` and `app-uk` and want to add a language other than English or German, contact [Cognigy technical support](../../help/get-help.md).
 - **Dedicated SaaS**.
-Request an extension of the initial list of supported languages by contacting [Cognigy technical support](../../help/get-help.md).
+To extend the initial list of supported languages, contact [Cognigy technical support](../../help/get-help.md).
 - **On-premises**.
-Refer to the installation [guide](../installation/migration/from-nlu-v1-to-v2-migration.md#choose-which-languages-to-deploy) for instructions on adding languages to your environment.
+To add languages to your environment, refer to the installation [guide](../installation/migration/from-nlu-v1-to-v2-migration.md#choose-which-languages-to-deploy).

 ## Universal Language
 <div class="divider"></div>